mcanoy-ld/demos/dotnet-maui/README.md

 # LaunchDarkly Sample Client-Side .NET Applications

-We've built a simple demo that demonstrates how LaunchDarkly's SDK works.
-Since the client-side .NET SDK can be used either on MAUI compatible devices or in portable .NET code, there are two versions of the demo: a MAUI app and a .NET Core console app.
+A simple demo that demonstrates how LaunchDarkly's SDK works.
+There are two applications in the demo: a MAUI app and a .NET Core console app.

+The .NET Maui app.
+Has 3 screens:
+- A Home screen showing the state of the 2 flags in use.
+Updating the flags in LaunchDarkly will demonstrate the immediate nature of the flagging update pattern.
+- A login page to switch user context when demonstrating Targeting and Segmenting.
+The current context is shown on the Home page.
+- A reservation page that can switch office context when demostrating Targeting and Segmenting but something other than the default context (user).
+When the flag is `available` on this page, conference rooms are shown and when `unavailable` the rooms are not shown.s

 Important: these demos are for the _client-side_ .NET SDK, which is suitable for mobile or desktop applications.
 For server-side use, see https://github.com/launchdarkly/hello-dotnet-server.